 The Department of Social Services (DSS) is responsible for providing settlement support and assistance to people who come to Australia under the offshore Humanitarian Programme.
 The

 DSS website has information about what people in the Australian community can to do assist.

 People resettled under this programme will be eligible to access the same benefits and support provided to other people arriving under Australia's offshore Humanitarian Programme.
 These include Medicare, income support payments, English language tuition, torture and trauma counselling and settlement services.

 Eligibility and prioritisation

-Priority for 12,000 Humanitarian Programme places will be given to people displaced by the conflict in Syria and Iraq who are:
+Priority for 12,000 Humanitarian Programme places was given to people displaced by the conflict in Syria and Iraq who were:

 - assessed as being most vulnerable – persecuted minorities, women, children and families with the least prospect of ever returning safely to their homes

 People in Australia or regional processing countries who travelled to Australia illegally by boat were not offered a place in this intake.
 The policy of

 Operation Sovereign Borders has not changed.

 Although the additional 12,000 places for Syrians and Iraqis have now been granted, the Government has committed to increasing the size of its Humanitarian Programme from the current level of 13,750 places up to 16,250 in 2017-18 and 18,750 places by 2018–19.
 Applications for resettlement in Australia by people displaced by conflict in Syria and Iraq will continue to be considered under the increased annual Humanitarian Programme.